OVERVIEW

 Session 1: EU Cybersecurity Policy at the Digital Decade’s Midpoint: Harmonisation, Implementation, Simplification and Future Directions

-Midway through the ‘Digital Decade’, the EU continues on an ambitious journey to bolster its cybersecurity posture amid a significantly evolving threat landscape.
-A wave of initiatives, including legislations like NIS2, CRA, CSOA, DORA and CSA, has demonstrated the block’s commitment to build a unified and resilient cybersecurity ecosystem and to enhance its collective cyber incident management capabilities.
+The EU continues on an ambitious journey to bolster its cybersecurity posture amid a significantly evolving threat landscape.
+Indeed, a wave of initiatives, including legislations like NIS2, CRA, CSOA, DORA and CSA, has demonstrated the block’s commitment to build a unified and resilient cybersecurity ecosystem and to enhance its collective cyber incident management capabilities.

-As the transition from policymaking to implementation in a context of ‘regulatory simplification’ raises critical questions about harmonisation, practical implications for businesses and the balance between regulation, innovation and sector-specific needs, this session will explore the opportunities and hurdles in achieving a coherent and effective EU cybersecurity framework, as well as operational effectiveness.
-It will also look ahead at future initiatives, including the review of the Cyber Security Act, and their potential impact on the cybersecurity landscape beyond 2025.
+As the transition from policymaking to implementation takes place in a context increasingly shaped by the goals of regulatory simplification and digital sovereignty, critical questions are emerging around harmonisation, the practical implications for businesses, and the balance between regulation, innovation, and sector-specific needs.
+This session will explore both the opportunities and challenges in delivering a coherent and operationally effective EU cybersecurity framework.
+It will look ahead to upcoming initiatives, including the review of the Cybersecurity Act, and assess their potential impact on the European cybersecurity landscape beyond 2030.

 This session will explore, amongst other key topics:

-• The opportunities and challenges of implementing the EU’s cybersecurity regulations across member states and sectors.
+• The opportunities and challenges of implementing the EU’s cybersecurity rules across member states and sectors.

 • Practical implications for businesses navigating compliance requirements in a complex regulatory environment.

-• Ensuring that new legislative initiatives align with innovation, competitiveness, and resilience goals.
+• Ensuring that new legislative initiatives align with innovation, competitiveness, sovereignty and resilience goals.

 • The role of public-private partnerships in mitigating emerging cyber threats and enhancing preparedness.